CoDALab-IITR/2024_MTech_Anuranan/README.md

 Flowchart:-

-Create a CSV file for the required state consisting of the district name and coordinates.
+Create a CSV file for the required state consisting of the district name and coordinates stored in initial folder.

 Inventory data:
 IMD, US-NOAA.